Mesoscopic and Macroscopic Entropy Balance Equations in a Stochastic Dynamics and Its Deterministic Limit: Time scales in the nonequilibrium thermodynamic description of stochastic dynamics

-It is also a non-negative quantity.
-It is actually positive unless $\vb(\vx)$ is a gradient field \eqref{gradient-field}.
+It is also a non-negative quantity, and is actually positive unless $\vb(\vx)$ is a gradient field \eqref{gradient-field} (see Appendix \ref{appendix-free-energy-balance-eqn}).
 The non-negativity of both $e_p$ and $Q_{hk}$ suggests that they can be identified as ``sink'' and ``source'' of the generalized free energy $F$ in a nonlinear stochastic dynamical system.
 Moreover, the "sink" is stronger than the "source", resulting in the nice Lyapunov property $\rd F/\rd t<0$.
+This is a well-known fact; we provide the details in Appendix \ref{appendix-free-energy-balance-eqn} for completeness.